G-Core/terraform-provider-gcore/docs/resources/subnet.md

 page_title: "gcore_subnet Resource - terraform-provider-gcore"
 subcategory: ""
 description: |-
   Represent subnets.
 Subnetwork is a range of IP addresses in a cloud network.
-Addresses from this range will be assigned to machines in the cloud
+Addresses from this range will be assigned to machines in the cloud.
 ---

 # gcore_subnet (Resource)

 Represent subnets.
 Subnetwork is a range of IP addresses in a cloud network.
-Addresses from this range will be assigned to machines in the cloud
+Addresses from this range will be assigned to machines in the cloud.

 ## Example Usage